chukfinley/htb/README.md

 # thm
-a cli client to connect to Hack the box or other openvpn
+a cli client to connect to TryHackme via openvpn

 ### Instalation
 ```